softonic/graphql-client/README.md

  */
 ```

 We can also filter the results in order to work with fewer data later.
-GraphQL queries may not have all the filters imaginable.
+The filter method returns a new object with
+the filtered results, so you need to reassign the object to the original one, if you want to modify it.

 ``` php
 $data->chapters = $data->chapters->filter(['pov' => 'third person']);